Menotec

 Menotec was an infrastructure project funded by the Norwegian Research Council (2010–2012) with the aim of transcribing and annotating a text corpus of Old Norwegian texts.

 Description

 The transcribed texts have been (and will be) published in the Medieval Nordic Text Archive, while the annotated texts have been published in the treebank of the PROIEL project, as well as being made accessible through the INESS portal.
-The funding for the project lasted for the three years 2010–2012, but the project work continues within new contexts.
+The funding for the project lasted for three years 2010–2012, but the project work continues in new contexts.

 As a first step, transcriptions were made of eight central Old Norwegian law manuscripts containing approx. 480,000 words.
 The transcriptions were made by Anna C. Horn, and afterwards proofread by several colleagues at the University of Oslo: